Ulf Merbold: Euromir 94 mission

 In November 1992, ESA decided to start cooperating with Russia on human spaceflight.
 The aim of this collaboration was to gain experience in long-duration spaceflights, which were not possible with NASA at the time, and to prepare for the construction of the Columbus module of the ISS.
-On May 7, 1993, Merbold and the Spanish astronaut Pedro Duque were chosen as candidates to serve as the ESA astronaut on the first Euromir mission, Euromir 94.
+On 7 May 1993, Merbold and the Spanish astronaut Pedro Duque were chosen as candidates to serve as the ESA astronaut on the first Euromir mission, Euromir 94.

 Along with other potential Euromir 95 astronauts, German Thomas Reiter and Swedish Christer Fuglesang, in August 1993 Merbold and Duque began training at Yuri Gagarin Cosmonaut Training Center in Star City, Russia, after completing preliminary training at the European Astronaut Centre, Cologne.
-On May 30, 1994, it was announced Merbold would be the primary astronaut and Duque would serve as his backup.
-Equipment with a mass of 140 kg for the mission was sent to Mir on the Progress M-24 transporter, which failed to dock and collided with Mir on August 30, 1994, successfully docking only under manual control from Mir on September 2.
+On 30 May 1994, it was announced Merbold would be the primary astronaut and Duque would serve as his backup.
+Equipment with a mass of 140 kg for the mission was sent to Mir on the Progress M-24 transporter, which failed to dock and collided with Mir on 30 August 1994, successfully docking only under manual control from Mir on 2 September.

-Merbold launched with commander Aleksandr Viktorenko and flight engineer Yelena Kondakova on Soyuz TM-20 on October 4, 1994, 1:42 a.m.
+Merbold launched with commander Aleksandr Viktorenko and flight engineer Yelena Kondakova on Soyuz TM-20 on 4 October 1994, 1:42 a.m.
 Moscow time.
 Merbold became the second person to launch on both American and Russian spacecraft after cosmonaut Sergei Krikalev, who had flown on Space Shuttle mission STS-60 in February 1994 after several Soviet and Russian spaceflights.
-During docking, the computer onboard Soyuz TM-20 malfunctioned but Viktorenko managed to dock manually.
+During docking, the computer on board Soyuz TM-20 malfunctioned but Viktorenko managed to dock manually.
 The cosmonauts then joined the existing Mir crew of Yuri Malenchenko, Talgat Musabayev and Valeri Polyakov, expanding the crew to six people for 30 days.